 There are also day tours available to go visit the wild Snow Monkeys and Zenkoji Temple.
 The price is a little bit excessive if travelling on a budget, but it’s also a once in a lifetime opportunity to see these majestic alpine snow monkeys face to face.
 Click Here for more information on this tour.

-Thanks for reading this article and I hope it finds you well on your next snow adventure to Hakuba, Japan!
+Thanks for reading this article and I hope it finds you well on your next snow adventure to Hakuba Valley.
 Please feel free to drop me a comment below for any questions you may have.